 - Slow To Transition – Switching to a CDP can take months, if not a full calendar year, to phase in the new tech and get your marketing team versed in the new system.
 A warehouse-native solution like MessageGears cuts this time down dramatically.

-Perhaps the biggest downside, you no longer own the data once you deploy a CDP.
+Perhaps the biggest downside is that you no longer own the data once you deploy a CDP.
 While you may still have copies in your company’s data warehouse, the CDP simultaneously hosts the data on its own server.
-This can cause major concerns, particularly if your data is subject to HIPAA or other privacy regulations.
+This can cause significant concerns, particularly if your data is subject to HIPAA or other privacy regulations.
 Other disadvantages include the inability to completely customize your data.
 And on top of that, the cost of using a CDP is extremely high.

 How does MessageGears solve for Reverse ETL and CDP needs?

 MessageGears is a cross-channel marketing platform that connects directly to your data warehouse without needing to copy, sync, or map your data like traditional SaaS tools.
-With powerful Reverse ETL functionality, our audience segmentation tool is purpose-built so that non-technical marketers can easily activate customer data on any channel live and in real time.
-This includes channels within the MessageGears platform—like email, SMS, mobile push, and in-app messaging – as well as third-party channels, like your social or Google ad campaigns, for example.
+With powerful Reverse ETL functionality, our audience segmentation tool is purpose-built so that non-technical marketers can easily activate customer data on any channel in real time.
+This includes channels within the MessageGears platform—like email, SMS, mobile push, and in-app messaging as well as third-party channels, like your social or Google Ads campaigns.
 You can create dynamic audiences that allow your team to send highly personalized cross-channel messaging campaigns based on anything and everything you know about your customers.
 See how we fit in the modern data stack.